Galactica-corp/zkcertificates-queue-processor/readme.md

-# ZK Certificates Queue Processor - Queue Processor Service
+# ZK Certificates Queue Processor

 A Go-based service that monitors and processes zkCertificate operations from the Galactica Network smart contracts.